What’s Happening at Community

 child out of camp, showing your I.D. for safety.

-Youth in grades 8-12 can volunteer at any
+Youth entering grades 8-12 in the fall, can volunteer at any

 of the Community Day Camp sites as a junior staff counselor